 - Bone injury - given in the first 2 weeks after bony injury can increase bony union.
 Ultrasound can also aid in the early diagnosis of stress fractures.
 (Lowden 1986).

-Electro-Acupunture is the stimulation of Acupuncture points with electric current via needles or pads on the skin.
+Electro-acupunture is the stimulation of acupuncture points with an electric current via needles or pads on the skin.

 The therapeutic purpose is to promote the circulation of Qi (energy), stimulate the body’s own healing processes and decrease musculoskeletal pain.

-Manual Acupuncture works well but the needle manipulation is brief and intermittent.
+Manual acupuncture works well but the needle manipulation is brief and intermittent.
 It is also “low frequency” and strong manipulation risks tissue damage.
-With Electro-Acupuncture the stimulation is continued for the duration of the treatment, there is no limitation to the frequency of the stimulus and the strength of the stimulation is only limited by the patient tolerance.
+In electro-acupuncture, the stimulation is continued for the duration of the treatment.
+There is no limit to the frequency of the stimulus and the strength of stimulation is limited only by patient tolerance.

 - Pain - both acute and chronic